kwaledesign/Coding-Standards/sass.md

 * Use a variable for all color values to allow for reuse and consistentcy.
 * Consider using a variable for other common vaules.
-* A best practice is to prefix color variables rather than using the specific color name, i.e. `$brad-blue` opposed to `$blue`.
+* Prefix color variables rather than using the specific color name, i.e. `$brand-blue` opposed to `$blue`.
-* When defining a color tone, the modifier should follow the initial variable name, i.e. `$brand-blue-light` opposed to `$light-brand-blue`.
+* When defining a color tone, the modifier should follow the initial variable name and use `--` (double dashes to represent the modifier), i.e. `$brand-blue--light` opposed to `$light-brand-blue`.
-* Avoid explicitly assign a property to a color variable name.
+* Avoid explicitly assigning a property to a color variable name.
 Instead, create two levels of abstraction - the lower level abstraction defines the color name; and the higher level abstraction defines the component property

 Example:
 ```scss